fabianafmendes/DMSxPersonality/README.md

 ## Publications:
 * Mendes, Fabiana (2021).
 Insights from personality and decision-making in software engineering context.
 Ph.D.
 Thesis.
 University of Oulu.
 ISBN: 9789526229423. http://urn.fi/urn:isbn:9789526229423.
 * Mendes, F., Mendes, E., Salleh, N., & Oivo, M. (2021).
 Insights on the relationship between decision-making style and personality in software engineering.
 Information and Software Technology, 136, 106586.https://doi.org/10.1016/j.infsof.2021.106586.
+* Mendes, F., Mendes, E., Salleh, N. The decision efficacy and personality in software engineering (temporary title).
+Manuscript is being written.
+* Mendes, F. and others.
+Gender differences on the decision-making in software Engineering context (temporary title).
+Manuscript is being written.

 ## Replication package
 Details about how to replicate this study: